Daryl A. LibowPartner

 - Chambers USA – Notable Practitioners, Leaders – Antitrust

-- Euromoney’s Benchmark: America’s Leading Litigation Firms and Attorneys – Recognized for Antitrust
+- Euromoney’s Benchmark: America’s Leading Litigation Firms and Attorneys – Recognized for Antitrust and Securities

 - Super Lawyers Corporate Counsel Edition – Recommended Lawyer for Antitrust, Securities Litigation and White Collar Criminal Defense